aaronp18/dungeoncraft/README.md

  - `/arenas` - Simply lists all the arenas that have been made along with their location and current status.
 Permission required:  `(dungeoncraft.arenas.list)`
  - `/start-dungeon <dungeon name> <difficulty (easy / hard)>` - Starts a dungeon with the current members in the party if you are the party leader.
 Permission required:  `(dungeoncraft.start)`
  - `/dc-reload` - Used to reload the config into the game.
 This will reset any game in progress so be careful!
 Permission required:  `(dungeoncraft.reload)`
+ - `/gamerule sendCommandFeedback false` - This will remove the "\[Server: Summoned new Zombie]" when spawning mobs

  #### Parties:
  ###### Permission required:  `(dungeoncraft.party)`